kaiiskirrrrr/anti-suspend/README.md

-# suspension-blocking
+# **Suspension-Blocking**

+### **Overview**
-this project will block debuggers from suspending your programs threads, it does this by injecting a module into a Windows process and from there resumes all ur threads in a loop.
-This is more of a proof of concept about using ResumeThread, i have been trying to block suspension (not detect, block) for a while, and i have never found a solid solution for it, this is the best i have been able to think of.
+This project prevents debuggers from suspending your program's threads.
+It works by injecting a module into a Windows process and then resuming all threads in a loop using the `ResumeThread` function.

+This serves as a **proof of concept** for blocking thread suspension (not detecting, but actively preventing it as most people just detect it).
+After trying various methods without finding a solid solution, this is the best approach I've come up with so far.

-> **Note**: this solution is extremely powerful if you hide your logic correctly, if you just use lazy importer and skcrypt its not gonna do much, you need to properly hide randomize the logic to this.
-You should also implement a watchdog for the thread and CMD.
+> **Note**: This solution is extremely powerful **if you hide your logic correctly**.
+If you just paste and use lazy importer and skcrypt, it won't be very effective. as they will see what you are doing.
+You need to **properly randomize and obfuscate** your logic.
+It's also recommended to implement a watchdog for the thread and the CMD process.

+---

-## How to use:
+## **How to Use:**

-- included is a dll project and a console project on how to use it, the console project will have a example of how to use it. it injects the dll into cmd, (in a real world scenario you would randomize this accross multiple proceses) and that then runs the loop
+1. The project includes both a DLL and a console application as examples.
+2. The **console project** demonstrates how to use the DLL by injecting it into `cmd.exe`.
+   - In a real-world scenario, you would randomize this across multiple processes.
+   - The loop then resumes all suspended threads within the target process.
-- ensure you change the program name in the dll project to your programs name, or it will not work, after doing that update the byte array.
+3. **Important**: Ensure that you update the program name in the DLL project to match your target program, or it will not work.
+Once updated, don't forget to modify the corresponding byte array.

+I reccomend using this as a Base idea, and expanding and improving on it your own :)